-On Windows 10, the region settings allow the OS and apps (such as the Microsoft Store) to personalize your experience showing you content based on your location.
-In addition, based on your location Windows 10 can also automatically show the correct format for dates, times, and currency.
+On Windows 10, the region settings allow the operating system and apps (for example, Microsoft Store) to personalize the experience showing you content based on your location.
+In addition, based on your location Windows 10 can also show the correct format for dates, times, and currency automatically.

-In this guide, you’ll learn the steps to change the location on Windows 10 (October 2018 Update), and set the correct regional formats.
+In this guide, you’ll learn the steps to change the location on Windows 10, and set the correct regional formats.

 Click on Time & Language.

 Under the “Region” section, use the drop-down menu to set your correct location.

 Under the “Regional format” section, use the drop-down menu to decide if Windows 10 should configure date and time formats based on your language and regional settings.